Culver City To Decide If Mobility Pilot Program Will Expand

 Thinking about the environment

-But bike activists and public transit users say that these new changes are good, not just for people but also for the environment.
+But bike activists and public transit users say these new changes are good, not just for people, but also for the environment.

-One of the incentives behind the MOVE Culver City Project is to reduce the greenhouse gasses that contribute to the climate crisis.
-That means making the streets accessible for bicyclists, bus users or even people on scooters.
+One of the incentives behind MOVE Culver City is to reduce the greenhouse gases that contribute to the climate crisis.
+That means making the streets accessible for bicyclists, bus riders or people on scooters.

-The MOVE Culver City project also launched the first electric, low floor minibus that runs every 10 minutes.
+MOVE Culver City also launched the first electric, low-floor minibus that runs every 10 minutes.

 "We should be moving in a direction where we are incentivizing and creating bike networks and we are creating bus lanes and we are incentivizing other forms of transit and we know that's what living in a sustainable world looks like," said McMorrin.